 Depending on the cause(s) for your low blood pressure, certain lifestyle modifications or medications might help prevent and reduce your symptoms.
 If there is an underlying medical condition, managing the medical condition will resolve the low blood pressure.

 There are a few lifestyle changes that can help with low blood pressure:

-- Drink more fluids, like water, to help with dehydration.
+- Drink 6 to 8 glasses of water each day, unless you've been advised to limit your fluid intake.
 Limit your alcohol intake.
 Even in moderation, alcohol can cause dehydration.

 - Wear compression stockings to prevent blood from pooling in your lower limbs and help improve blood flow throughout your body.

 - Change body positions slowly.
 Take your time when standing up.

 - Increasing your salt intake can help with low blood pressure.
 But excessive salt intake can lead to an unhealthy increase in blood pressure.
 These dietary changes should only be made if recommended by your doctor.

 - Your doctor may recommend changes to your medications if they are the cause for your hypotension.
 Fludrocortisone* and midodrine are two medications that your doctor may prescribe in special circumstances to help control low blood pressure.

 - In the case of shock, seek emergency medical treatment immediately.
 Shock is life-threatening and needs to be treated by medical personnel.

 All material copyright MediResource Inc. 1996 – 2023.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.
 Source: www.medbroadcast.com/condition/getcondition/Low-Blood-Pressure